wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 3. Save the file to the device with Edge Data Store installed with the name _DataSelection.config.json_.
 4. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:<port_number>/api/v1/configuration/<EDS adapterId>/DataSelection/`

-The following example shows the HTTPS request using curl and the adapter instance created during installation, which is OpcUa1 (run this script from the same directory where the file is located):
+The following example shows the HTTPS request using curl, which must be run from the same directory where the file is located, and uses the adapter instance created during installation, which is OpcUa1:

 ```bash
 curl -d "@DataSelection.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/OpcUa1/DataSelection"